Leborne History, Family Crest & Coats of Arms

 The surname Leborne was first found in Kent at Leybourne, a parish, in the union of Malling, hundred of Larkfield, lathe of Aylesford.
 "There are considerable remains of a castle, consisting of a gateway flanked by circular towers, various arches, walls, &c., and traces of the moat by which it was surrounded; part of the ruin has long been converted into a dwelling-house."
 A later branch of the family was found at Ashton with Stodday in Lancashire.
 "Ashton Hall, once the seat of the knightly family of Leyburne, and now the property of the Duke of Hamilton, is a quadrangular edifice, with a projecting wing to the east, and a square tower with angular turrets on the west; it was probably erected in the fourteenth century."

-Important Dates for the Leborne family
+Early History of the Leborne family

 This web page shows only a small excerpt of our Leborne research.
 Another 266 words (19 lines of text) covering the years 1086, 1192, 1488, 1299, 1593, 1677, 1615, 1702, 1685, 1688, 1770, 1626, 1716 and 1600 are included under the topic Early Leborne History in all our PDF Extended History products and printed products wherever possible.